theforeman/foreman-documentation/guides/README.md

     dnf -y install ruby asciidoctor asciidoctor-pdf make

-If AsciiDoctor is not available in repositories, simply install it from rubygems:
+If AsciiDoctor is not available in repositories or under RVM/rbenv, simply install it from rubygems:

-  	gem install asciidoctor asciidoctor-pdf
+  	gem install asciidoctor asciidoctor-pdf --pre

 Then simply run `make` or `make html` which builds HTML artifacts.
 Generating PDF output is slow, therefore command `make pdf` must be used separately.
 To make both formats in one command, use `make html pdf`.